storyprotocol/public-domain-ip/test-data/README.md

 - ip_asset
 - relationship_type
 - relationship

-The local database are in the sqlite file: `local.db` To test the image uploading workflow, we also provide the pre-generated character images in the folder: `images`

 Those test data can cover the 4 main function of uploading in the SDK.